ingen artikler å vise

 Cook halal beef meatballs in the oven until lovely and cooked.
 Serve with brown pasta and veggies in a lunchbox.
 Can be made for a dinner option too!

-One for the vegetarians – stuff with a mix of rice, tomato passata, garlic and salt and fill the peppers.
-Cover with halal cheese and roast in the oven until soft and delicious.
+You can add mince to create a non-vegetarian version of this meal.
+Stuff with a mix of rice, tomato passata, garlic and salt and fill the peppers.
+Cover with cheese and roast in the oven until soft and delicious.

 Simple baked halal chicken seasoned with paprika and chilli – served in a lunchbox with sweet potato wedges or even mash.
 Serve with side of veggies.